The Barrière Hotels of Deauville, France

 Deauville is a seaside resort on the Cote Fleurie of France’s Normandy region nicknamed the “Parisian Riviera.”
-A mere two hours northwest of Paris, it’s known for its prestigious horse races, polo matches, grand casino, golf courses and the annual Deauville American Film Festival, and the site of TravellerMade Essence of Luxury Show.
+A mere two hours northwest of Paris, it’s known for its prestigious horse races, polo matches, grand casino, golf courses, the annual Deauville American Film Festival, and the site of TravellerMade Essence of Luxury Show.

 Its wide, sandy beach bordered by the seaside boardwalk of Les Planches dates back to the 1920s.